daniel-strauss/econometria/README.md

 day of one’s life, it would be useful today?
 It can be seen, that we end up at the initial problem.
 To not turn crazy, let’s just make that conclusion, independent of whether it is logical or not.
 Carefully picking some things to assume to be time-invariant leaves us with a new ability: making predictions about the future from observations in the past.
 For example, one could pick, as such, the stationarity of a time series.
-If one wants to predict a time series $W_t$ that takes algebraic values, such information about the future may lie in estimated autocorrelations and partial autocorrelations observed from the past.
+If one wants to predict a time series that takes algebraic values, such information about the future may lie in estimated autocorrelations and partial autocorrelations observed from the past.
 If this series is stationary, the correlations will repeat in the future.
 Empirically, we can not prove stationarity, but we can observe statistically significant stationarity.